Valentine’s Day tends to make people think about their romantic relationships.

 Similarly, we wonder if smartphones create a situation where people are able to separate their online communication from their offline lives.

-Some evidence already suggests that the contours of face-to-face interactions/relationships don’t always apply to online communication.
+Some evidence already suggests that the contours of in-person relationships don’t always apply to online communication.
 Maybe texting with back burners over a mobile phone creates a layer of distance that allows the admirer to still maintain a strong, devoted relationship with his or her partner.

 Do they mean a doomed relationship?